sandworm-hq/sandworm-guard-js/docs/index.md

 ![Sandworm Inspector](../cli/screenshot.png)

+> **Note**
-\| **Note**: We're building a public database of per-package permissions based on anonymous info about requirements sent by the inspector.
+> We're building a public database of per-package permissions based on anonymous info about requirements sent by the inspector.
 This will allow us to make Sandworm easier to set up for future users and also enable us to create a public catalog of package requirements, making it easier to perform a security audit for an application's dependencies.
 To opt out of sharing data with the community, run the inspector with the `--no-telemetry` option.
 You can also audit [what's getting sent](https://github.com/sandworm-hq/sandworm-js/blob/main/cli/index.js#L19) and the [server code](https://github.com/sandworm-hq/sandworm-collect).

 ### Enforcing Permissions in Production Mode